oneilsh/rstackdeque/README.md

 Persistent stacks, deques, and queues for R
 ---------------------------------------------

+A full description can be found in the R journal pub: [https://journal.r-project.org/archive/2015-1/oneil.pdf](https://journal.r-project.org/archive/2015-1/oneil.pdf)

+...

 Have you ever wanted to use a stack or a queue for R, but just pulled your hair out trying to use lists or vectors instead?
 Enter rstackdeque.